Friedel-Crafts acylation header image

 mechanism of Friedel-Crafts acylation reaction

-Overall we can write an equation for this the Friedel-Crafts acylation of benzene with ethanoyl chloride as shown.
-The product of this reaction is an aryl ketone called acetophenone or 1-phenylethanone.
+Overall we can write an equation for this the Friedel-Crafts acylation of benzene using the acid chloride ethanoyl chloride; this is outlined below.
+The product of this reaction is an aryl ketone acetophenone or 1-phenylethanone.
 It's a colourless, viscous liquid with a sweet, pungent odour.

 general equation for Friedel-Crafts acylation reactions